 Before joining the firm, Ms. Strom trained and worked in the London and Brussels offices of a leading global law firm, where she focused her practice on dispute resolution.
 She has also worked in-house at a major financial institution and at a UK regulatory body.

-- Advising pharmaceutical companies with respect to promotional activities: advising on materials' compliance with UK/EU regulations and industry codes; preparing training materials on a range of promotional issues; participating in regular Medical-Legal Reviews; assessing product claims; coordinating multi-jurisdictional projects (e.g. regarding website requirements, off-label use, pricing and reimbursement); advising in relation to allegations of infringement of promotional rules.
+- Pharmaceutical companies with respect to promotional activities: advising on materials' compliance with UK/EU regulations and industry codes; preparing training materials on a range of promotional issues; participating in regular Medical-Legal Reviews; assessing product claims; coordinating multi-jurisdictional projects (e.g. regarding website requirements, off-label use, pricing and reimbursement); advising in relation to allegations of infringement of promotional rules.

 - Amicus Therapeutics, Inc. (Case T-33/17) in its European General Court case in relation to transparency of clinical trial data and access to documents held by the EMA.